raxod502/terraform/docs/thingsOfInterest.md

 Error message stemming from eval_providers.go, leads to node_resource_destroy.go in managedResourceExecute How does the anonymous function in graphwalkcontext get args

+For this meeting:
+setTargets in node_resource_abstract (https://github.com/Th3will/terraform/blob/6915cf34a739d8014d8c4b048865aff6a5f00a54/internal/terraform/node_resource_abstract.go?plain=1) needs to include exclude targets.
+However it typically only accepts one argument which is seen in transform_targets.go

 Panic Message to find the difference in:
 Exclude:
 github.com/hashicorp/terraform/internal/terraform.getProvider(...)